How to Cook a Turkey: Your A-Z Guide to Buy, Prep, Cook, and Carve

 While it’s true that stuffing will expand while it cooks, as far as I can tell, the fear of stuffing causing your turkey to explode is little more than rural legend.
 But after a lifetime of hearing my grandmother fret about turkey combustion, I’m not taking any chances.

 Want to learn more about stuffing?
 Read our companion piece, Stuff It!
-A Thanksgiving Primer for Getting Turkey Dressing Right.
+Here Are All the Thanksgiving Stuffing Tips and Recipes You Need.

 How do I know when my turkey is done?

-You’ll hear a lot of ways to test your turkey for doneness, but the answer to this one is cut and dry (unlike your slowly roasting turkey).
+You’ll hear a lot of ways to test a turkey for doneness, but the answer to this one is cut and dry (unlike your slowly roasting turkey).
 Take the temperature with an accurate meat thermometer.
-It should read 165°F when taken in the thickest part of the thigh.
+You'll know a whole turkey is done when it reaches about 175°F in the thickest part of the breast.
+At this temperature, the thickest part of the thigh will be about 165°F, since it cooks more slowly than the breast.
 Be sure not to touch the bone with your thermometer, as this can result in an inaccurate reading.
+If you're roasting a turkey breast only, cook it to 165°F.

 How do I get brown, crispy skin?